Glimepiride and pioglitazone

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 A glimepiride and pioglitazone overdose can cause life-threatening hypoglycemia.
-Symptoms of severe hypoglycemia include extreme weakness, blurred vision, sweating, trouble speaking, tremors, stomach pain, confusion, and seizure (convulsions).
+Symptoms of severe hypoglycemia include extreme weakness, nausea, tremors, sweating, confusion, trouble speaking, fast heartbeats, or seizure.

 What should I avoid while taking glimepiride and pioglitazone?

-Avoid exposure to sunlight or tanning beds.
-Glimepiride and pioglitazone can make you sunburn more easily.
+glimepiride and pioglitazone could make you sunburn more easily.
+Avoid sunlight or tanning beds.
 Wear protective clothing and use sunscreen (SPF 30 or higher) when you are outdoors.

 Glimepiride and pioglitazone side effects